gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ### Applying the resources to Kubernetes and let Landscaper do is work

-The _Target_ and the _Installation_ resources can now be applied to the Kubernetes cluster running the landscaper-controller.
+The _Target_ and the _Installation_ resources can now be applied to the Kubernetes cluster where the landscaper-controller runs.

 ```shell script
 kubectl apply -f docs/tutorials/resources/ingress-nginx/my-target.yaml